koosoli/ESPHomeDesigner/README.md

 - **Productivity Tools** - Copy/Paste (Ctrl+C/V), Undo/Redo (Ctrl+Z/Y), and Z-Index layering support
 - **Canvas Controls** - Zoom in/out and recenter for precise editing
 - **Dark Mode Option** - Toggle "Dark Mode" in device settings for black backgrounds
-- **Hardware Integration** - Buttons, buzzer, temperature/humidity sensors exposed to HA
+- **Hardware Integration** - Buttons, buzzer, temperature, humidity sensors exposed to HA
 - **Smart Generator** - Produces clean, additive YAML that doesn't conflict with your base config
 - **Template-Free Workflow** - No more manual template merging, just paste and go
 - **Live YAML Preview** - Select any widget to instantly highlight its corresponding code in the generated YAML snippet